 Famous for culture after winning the European City of Culture award in 1990 and nominated City of Architecture and Design in 1999, Glasgow has a very friendly, diverse and individual style steeped in famous Scottish traditions.

 Like every top city, Glasgow is adorned with lots of things to do.

-What can you do in Glasgow for free?
+What things to do in Glasgow for free?

 Kelvingrove Art Gallery

 Kelvingrove Art Gallery is free to enter and features 22 individually-themed galleries with a wide range of internationally famous collections.

 Displays include natural history, art, war, arms, armoury and there’s even a Spitfire dangling from the West Court’s ceiling.

 Different periods of history can be seen and enjoyed here.